Yurko Hnatkovsky: Biography

 Yuri Hnatkovsky was born in Lviv.
 He finished the Lviv's Politekhnika (Lviv Polytechnic) as a civil engineer.

 In 2006, with the help of the concert band of Maria Zankovetska Theatre conducted a charity Christmas music show Snizhnist with intentions to reanimate the Lviv's jazz life, for which it was well known.

 Personal life

-Hnatovsky is married and has a son Bohdan.
+Hnatovsky has two sons: Bohdan and Lev-Daryi and a daughter, Emilia.

 Works

 The samples are also available at the official website of Snizhnist.